pulzze/autoflow-documentation/docs/ids/action-security-auth-encode-basic/tooltip.md

-Encode a map to an authorization token
+Encodes a username and password into a basic authorization string